Takiyo0/Kazagumo/README.md

 ✓ Built-in queue system
 ✓ Easy to use
 ✓ Plugin system
-✓ Uses shoukaku v3
+✓ Uses shoukaku v4 + capable of Lavalink v4
 ✓ Stable _🙏_
-✓ 💖 cute shipgirl

 ## Documentation
 Pls read the docs before asking 🙏🙏🙏 There is a useful search feature there